 May 25, 2012

-Aficionados of Grand Central Oyster Bar may have noticed that for several years now a Virginia oyster called Sewansecott has been a stable on the menu.
+Aficionados of Grand Central Oyster Bar may have noticed that for several years now a Virginia oyster called Sewansecott has been a staple on the menu.
 It’s actually one of executive chef Sandy Ingber’s favorites.
 Last week I finally got to try some, and I can see why: They were the best Virginia oysters I’ve found, big and full-flavored, with a big hit of umami and a nice lingering touch of sweetness to balance the Atlantean brine (which is undoubtedly the attraction for Sandy, who is a bit of a brine hound).
 The only knock against them was the shells, which had a tendency to break during shucking (probably because they are cage grown, and because they grow to market size in just a year–a testament to the richness of the waters).

 Sewansecotts are farmed by H.M.
 Terry, a famed fourth-generation oyster company, which has been at it for 106 years.
 They bailed on oysters in the 1980s, when things got bleak on the Chesapeake, but revived their Sewansecott brand a few years ago.
 (They still use the retro Indian head logo from their old oyster tins, a nice touch, though it actually looks kinda like me with feathers in my hair.)